rtclauss/hass-config/README.md

 **AppDaemon Apps:**
-* [Bayesian Device Tracker](appdaemon/apps/tracker.py) - Merges GPS location info with bayesian binary sensor to give ground-truth location information.
+* [Bayesian Device Tracker](appdaemon/apps/tracker.py) - Merges GPS location info with bayesian binary sensor to give ground-truth location tracking.
+Uses bayesian data to eliminate red-herrings when arriving at home.
+Could be extended to other zones if you have multiple `device_tracker`s
 * [Lighting Fade-In](appdaemon/apps/brighten_lights.py) - Fades in lights from `off` over a pre-defined interval on a work (non-weekend, non-holiday) day.
 * [Music Fade-in](appdaemon/apps/fade_in_music.py) - Fades in music when I wake up in the morning
 * [deConz button events](appdaemon/apps/deconz_helper.py) - Translates Xiaomi button events into a generic sensor.